 One of the main reasons a lot of people come to the Yasawas is also the chance to swim with manta rays and if I’m honest it was a big deciding factor for me as to where we stayed while in Fiji.
 Although quite a few of the resorts nearby offer the same trip to swim with the mantas I figured my best chance would be at the resort actually named after them!
 These guys definitely know what they’re doing and love the animals and I have no regrets in our choice.
 I got to swim with the mantas but also had an all-round amazing time in Fiji thanks to the wonderful staff, beautiful scenery and once-in-a-lifetime chance to get so close to some more of the gentle giants of the ocean.

-You can find all the information you need about booking to stay at Mantaray Resort on their website or I’ll answer any questions in the comments.
+You can find all the information you need about booking to stay at Mantaray Island Resort here or feel free to ask me in the comments!

 Note: This is not a sponsored post.
 We paid to stay at Mantaray Resort but we just thought it was so great we wanted to spread the love.